Wound Care

 - A clean dressing trolley (clean with detergent and water, then swab with 70% alcohol).

-- Dressing materials (a disposable dressing set, additional swabs and gauzes, cleansing fluid, mask, gloves, surgical tape, bandage, scissors and a bag for rubbish).
+- Dressing materials (a disposable dressing set, additional non-woven gauze swabs, cleansing fluid, mask, gloves, surgical tape, bandage, scissors and a bag for rubbish).

 - Position the resident and expose the wound; ensure privacy of resident.